League-of-Foundry-Developers/scene-packer/README.md

 ## Installation

-In the setup screen, use the URL <https://raw.githubusercontent.com/League-of-Foundry-Developers/scene-packer/master/module.json> to install the module.
+In the setup screen, find the module `Library: Scene Packer` under the "Add-on Modules" tab.
+Alternatively, use the URL <https://raw.githubusercontent.com/League-of-Foundry-Developers/scene-packer/master/module.json> to install the module.

 ## Usage